PhilipVigus/CV/README.md

 ### Non-technical

-#### Problem solving
+#### Problem-solving

 I have a thorough, methodical approach to solving problems.
 - For example, in my most recent [Weather](https://github.com/PhilipVigus/weather-app) project, I had problems with the initial load time and general responsiveness of the front end.
 I started by making sure I fully understood the problem, researching guidelines on expected website load times as well as other possible issues.
-Using the diagnostic tools available in Chrome, I confirmed the issue related to the size of a specific file, and set about working on a solution.
+Using the diagnostic tools available in Chrome, I confirmed the issue related to the size of a specific file and set about working on a solution.

   Rather than go with the first idea I had, I identified and modelled a number of approaches, each with their own pros and cons.
 These ranged from the most complex solution of implementing a database to hold the data, through to breaking the data down into sub-files and writing a simple server to serve these individually.
-I implemented a very cut-down version of the latter solution to check whether it was valid, and found it was sufficient for my needs.
+I implemented a very cut-down version of the latter solution to check whether it was valid and found it was sufficient for my needs.
 This avoided having to spend time on the more complex and time-intensive approach completely, as I already knew it was unnecessary.

   Lastly, I used TDD to help break the implementation of the chosen solution down into the smallest possible steps, completing it quickly and efficiently.
 In this particular case, my approach also helped identify a number of issues and edge cases with data the API was sending me that I was able to resolve before they became real problems.